 |

-Prolonged judicial delay in determining a criminal appeal violates the right to be tried within a reasonable time under the Charter.
+An almost ten-year delay in deciding an appeal violated the applicant's right to be tried within a reasonable time.

 |